About Youth & Family Ministry

 • I do and give my best by living the Truth I know.
 I make a difference.

-I teach each class along with at least one volunteer.
+Each class is taught with a teacher and at least one volunteer.
 Each member of our diverse, caring staff and volunteers brings their own special gifts and talents, which they freely share with the children.
 All staff and volunteers at the Unity Youth & Family Ministry must have current background checks.

 For More Information